Updated April 2021.

 - Long Work Hours, Extended or Irregular Shifts, and Worker Fatigue — OSHA

 Mosquitoes, ticks, and fleas can transmit bacterial and viral diseases.
-On sites where these pests seem to reign, give a toolbox talk about vector-borne diseases, safe ways to keep insects at bay, and how to safely remove ticks from bare skin.
+On sites where these pests seem to reign, give a toolbox talk about vector-borne diseases, safe ways to keep insects at bay, and how to remove ticks from skin and clothing safely.

 Near misses and safety stories

 Stories resonate with people, so a toolbox talk about workplace incidents can be hugely impactful.
-Get creative with the stories you tell — perhaps you talk about an incident that happened on site recently, or maybe you share a highly-publicised near-miss.
-Any direction you choose, you’ll find that some stories will hit close to home for your crew.
+Get creative with the stories you tell — perhaps you talk about an incident that happened on site recently, or maybe you share a highly publicized near miss.
+Whichever direction you choose, you’ll find some stories that will hit close to home for your crew.

 - Near Misses: Identify and Eliminate Hazardous Workplace Conditions with Proper Training — Construction Business Owner